 To help you locate the Program Strategy in which your assets are invested, or the portfolio managers responsible for them (referred to as "supervised persons" in this Brochure Supplement), this Brochure Supplement contains four Tables of Contents.
 The Table of Contents-Equity Program Strategies, which is located on Page ii to this Brochure Supplement, lists all of NB's Equity Program Strategies alphabetically, along with the names of the portfolio managers responsible for them.
 The Table of Contents-Fixed Income Program Strategies, which is located on Page iii to this Brochure Supplement, lists all of NB's Fixed Income Program Strategies alphabetically, along with the names of the portfolio managers responsible for them.
-In addition, the Table of Contents-Fixed Income Program Strategy Portfolio Managers, which is located on Page iv to this Brochure Supplement, lists in alphabetical order the individual portfolio managers responsible for the Equity Program Strategy Portfolio Managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio Managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio Managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio Managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio Managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio Managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio managers responsible for the Fixed Income Program Strategies.
+In Table of Contents-Fixed Income Program Strategy Portfolio Managers, which is located on Page iv to this Brochure Supplement, lists in alphabetical order the individual portfolio managers responsible for the Equity Program Strategies, and the Table of Contents-Fixed Income Program Strategy Portfolio Managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio managers, which is located on Page v to this Brochure Supplement, lists in alphabetical order the individual portfolio managers responsible for the Fixed Income Program Strategies.
 Accordingly, you may locate information about your investment by looking in the applicable Table of Contents under the name of either the Program Strategy or the name of an individual portfolio manager.